CommonsSwarm/hatch-connector/subgraph/README.md

 ## Queries

 Below there are a few ways to show how to query the Subgraph for data.
-The queries show most of the information that is queryable, but there are many other filtering options that can be used, just check out the [querying api](https://thegraph.com/docs/graphql-api).
+The queries show most of the information that can be queried.
+But there are also many filter options that can be used.
+Just check out the [querying api](https://thegraph.com/docs/graphql-api).
 These queries can be used locally or in The Graph Explorer playground.

 ### Querying the Hatch data